UTY (gene)

-Histone demethylase UTY is an enzyme that in humans is encoded by the UTY gene.
+Histone demethylase UTY, or Ubiquitously transcribed tetratricopeptide repeat, Y chromosome, is an enzyme that in humans is encoded by the UTY gene.

 This gene encodes a protein containing tetratricopeptide repeats which are thought to be involved in protein–protein interactions.
 This protein is a minor histocompatibility antigen which may induce graft rejection of male stem cell grafts.
 Alternative splicing results in multiple transcript variants encoding different isoforms.

+The X-chromosome version of this gene is called UTX.

 Interactions

 UTY has been shown to interact with TLE1 and WDR90.